 Sagging breasts are something every woman dreads.
 After all, firm and perky breasts can do plenty for your posture and self-image.
-Your breasts may sag due to aging as your muscles weaken, weight gain and loss, or pregnancy and nursing linked changes.1 But that doesn’t mean you have to say goodbye to the pert twins just yet!
+Your breasts may sag due to aging as your muscles weaken, weight gain and loss, or pregnancy and breastfeeding-linked changes.1 But that doesn’t mean you have to say goodbye to the pert twins just yet!
 Try some of these easy and effective home remedies, exercise, and make a few lifestyle changes to firm up sagging breasts.

-1. Moisturize Your Way To Better Breasts
+1. Moisturize Your Breasts To Keep Them Firm